If you have ever felt like your life is not what it was supposed to be, then asking yourself some questions is going to bring you some closure.

 - My school is making me waste time instead of making me successful.

 So, what is so bad about thoughts like this?

 (1) It is bad that you may think they should happen anyway because thoughts like these are natural.

-(2) It is bad because when you think like that, your subconscious can’t make the difference and he is going get things as you are throwing them to it.
+(2) It is bad because when you think like that, your subconscious can’t make the difference and it is going get things as you are throwing them.

 (3) It is bad because whining never made something or someone change – especially the whiner.